-The drama drought has gone on for too long this year to the point that finishing an episode is hard, what more an entire drama.
-Recent selections have shown much promise, and I’m happy to add two new premieres to the list.
-Because really, I just went from having nothing to watch to binge watching episodes in a week.
+The drama drought has gone on for too long this year to the point that finishing an episode is hard.
+What more an entire drama!
+Recent selections have shown much promise.
+And I’m happy to add two new premieres to the list.
+Because really, I just went from having nothing to watch to binging everything in a week.

 I have been met with too many disappointments to have any expectations coming into a drama.
 Eight episodes down the line and I have to say, Moonshine and Valentine has overturned all my existing biases.
 It is not just good, it is great!
 I only had a vague insight of Huang Jingyu before this, and I’m beginning to understand why he’s popular.
 He is easily the scene stealer as he brings an enigmatic charisma that is essential for a supernatural character like his.

 By episode 1, I was fully invested in the story of the fox tribe and how they have managed to live alongside humans for years.
 Victoria Song playing your typical heroine that’s too painstakingly nice seems less interesting in comparison.
 It’s a character that usually gets on my nerves, but I actually like her too, which I think is a testament to a well-executed production that is a rarity nowadays.